DRUG POSSESSION & CHARGE LAWYERS IN DENTON TEXAS

 If it is your first offense and the amount of marijuana you are caught with is under two ounces, Texas state law has some provisions that may allow us to argue for a dismissal or work out a deal to have the charges against you dropped all together.
 Typically, this involves agreeing to seek treatment or take part in community service.

 The good news here is that there is a chance these charges can be prevented from becoming part of your criminal record.
 Your eligibility for such a program will be determined on a number of factors including the county in which your case is held.
-If you are first-time offender who was caught with less than two ounces of marijuana in Denton or Cooke counties, it is 100% in your best interest to call Hill & Hill Attorneys right away so we can get started with our evaluation of your case as soon as possible.
+If you are first-time offender who was caught with less than two ounces of marijuana in Denton or Cooke counties, it is 100% in your best interest to call The Law Office of Brent Hill right away so we can get started with our evaluation of your case as soon as possible.